daveagill/WoA2/README.md

 Click the GHOSTLY KILL BUTTON to expunge any remaining toys.
 Don't worry, if you have rescued enough toys then you will still win the level :-)

-To quit gameplay and return to main menu - Press ESCAPE
+To quit gameplay and return to main menu - Press ESCAPE.
-To quit app from main menu - Press ESCAPE
+To quit app from main menu - Press ESCAPE.

 Stuck on a level?
 Between you and me, pressing the N key (for 'N'ext) will skip ahead.
 Hush, it's a secret!